jarekb84/Grandus/memory-bank/rooModeFeedback.md

 *   User questioned potential premature architecture but accepted the Store+Service approach after justification based on project standards and future needs (1)
     *   Specific feedback: User provided detailed feedback on implementation options, questioning potential premature architecture but ultimately okay with proceeding with Option 2 (Store+Service) after re-evaluation.
-*   Technical plans require revision to ensure proper vertical slicing and cleanup of related code elements (3)
+*   Technical plans require revision to ensure proper vertical slicing and cleanup of related code elements (4)
     *   Specific Example: Plan revised twice based on user feedback regarding vertical slicing for regression prevention and the need to clean up dead event wiring (onResourceGathered) in story-03b.
     *   Specific Example: Plan revised based on user feedback for Story 04a (naming, grouping, units).
+    *   Specific Example: User provided feedback rejecting the initial plan due to tasks mixing concepts and causing broken intermediate states.
+The plan was revised to break tasks down by single data concepts (respawn, yield, capacity, etc.) ensuring each task updates all affected files and results in a compilable/runnable state.
+Repomix context was provided and reviewed, confirming the revised plan structure (Story 04a1).
 *   Entity type definitions combine graphical and state concerns, leading to potential code smells and future refactoring needs (2)
     *   Specific Example: User raised concerns about the dual purpose of Entity types (graphical vs. runtime state) and initialEntityData, identifying it as a "code smell."
 Acknowledged the pragmatic need for the current approach for initialization but agreed that future refactoring to bifurcate type definitions is warranted.
 Approved the core logic of Tasks 2 (Store Creation/Init) and 3 (Service Integration) within the plan.
     *   Specific Example: Plan significantly revised for Story 04a based on detailed user analysis of code smells (mixed entity properties) and proposed refactoring approach (bifurcation).